wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

 Internet-Draft              NSEC/NSEC3 usage                   June 2016

+   //    - the longest suffix of any NS RRset in the cache.
+   SIGNER = closest enclosing NS RRSet of QNAME in the cache;

+   // Check the NS RR of the SIGNER if (NS RR of SIGNER and its RRSIG RR do not exist in the cache
        or SIGNER zone is not signed or not validated) {
       Resolve the query as usual;
    }